compas-dev/compas_fab/docs/examples/08_ros_create_moveit_package_from_custom_urdf.rst

 This example is mainly copied from `MoveIt!
 Setup Assistant Tutorial <http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/setup_assistant/setup_assistant_tutorial.html>`_

+It is based on the previous example: `Creating a URDF with an UR5 robot and a custom end-effector <07_ros_create_urdf_ur5_with_measurement_tool.rst>`_

 1. Start the MoveIt!
 Setup Assistant
 ====================================

 The MoveIt!
 Setup Assistant is a graphical user interface for configuring any robot for use with MoveIt!.
-Its primary function is generating a Semantic Robot Description Format (SRDF) file for your robot.
+Its primary functions are to generate a Semantic Robot Description Format (SRDF) file, to create the collision matrix of your robot and to define the planning groups.

 * To start the MoveIt!
 Setup Assistant::